fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_27.jpg)

-Figure 6.27: Modifying the default set of environment variables
+Caption: Modifying the default set of environment variables

 You can see that you now have the same environments in the process created with `subprocess` as those in the current process, but